brunch/postcss-brunch/README.md

 ##Install

-Add this package to your `package.json` file, then `npm install`.

-	{
-		"postcss-brunch": "0.4.x"
-	}

-Or you can `npm install --save postcss-brunch`.
+	`npm install --save postcss-brunch`.

 ##Add plugins

 Add all plugins you want to use with PostCSS in your `package.json` file too.
 For example, here we add [Autoprefixer](https://github.com/ai/autoprefixer) and [CSS Wring](https://github.com/hail2u/node-csswring).

 	{
-		"postcss-brunch": "0.4.x",
+		"postcss-brunch": "^0.4.x",
 		"autoprefixer": "^5.1.0",
 		"csswring": "^3.0.0"
 	}

-Also, use `npm install --save-dev <plugin>` to get latest version in package.json.
+Or, use `npm install --save-dev <plugin>` to get latest version in package.json.

 Then, configure `postcss-brunch` in the `plugins` section of your `brunch-config` file, like so: